ApryseSDK/pdftron-react-native/API.md

 ```

 #### followSystemDarkMode
-bool, optional, Android only, defaults to true
+bool, optional, Android and iOS 13+ only, defaults to true

 Defines whether the UI will appear in a dark color when the system is dark mode.
 If false, it will use viewer setting instead.